 Applications may be submitted anytime, up to one year prior to starting the degree program.
 July 1 is the deadline for the fall term and November 15 for the spring term.
-If you need assistance in completing forms, call the Divinity School, 1-800-760-9827, extension 1830 or 4765, or email the Director of Admissions, Amber H. Johnson-Carter, at email@example.com.
+If you need assistance in completing forms, call the Divinity School at 800-760-9827, extension 1830, or contact the Admissions Office.

 A four-year bachelor’s degree with a minimum grade point average of 2.5 on a 4.0 scale from a regionally accredited university or college is required for regular admission.
 (Regional accreditation agencies include the Southern, Middle States, New England, North Central, Northwest, and Western associations of colleges and schools.)
 Although a specific major is not required, approximately one-half or more of the undergraduate studies should be in liberal arts courses.
 The degree must be equivalent to the undergraduate degrees offered by Campbell University, which require 124 semester hours of course credit.

 A standardized test is not required for admission to one of the master-level programs offered by Campbell Divinity School.
 If an applicant is seeking admission to a dual degree program, then a standardized test may be required for admission into the other graduate program.
 For the Master of Divinity/Master of Business Administration dual degree program, the GMAT is required for the MBA program.
 For the Master of Divinity/Juris Doctor dual degree program, the LSAT is required for the JD program.